 You do not have to go through this alone.
 It’s crucial that you find an experienced divorce lawyer who will advocate for your interests.
 Divorce is a legally complex and highly personal process, but we can ease your burdens by taking on some of the stress.
 At the Law Office of Alexandra White, PC, we can help you understand your options and guide you to the happy ending you deserve.

-To talk to an experienced Colorado divorce lawyer, contact us at (303) 647-4245 and schedule your consultation.
+To talk to an experienced Colorado divorce lawyer, contact us at (303) 647-4245 and schedule your free consultation.